 Octahedral diamond crystal, yellow in color and weighing 98.63 carats, recovered from the Jubilee (Yubileynaya) Pipe, Sakha Republic, Russia.
 The crystal measures approximately 29 x 28 x 27 millimeters and contains inclusions of olivine, graphite, and sulfide minerals.
-This diamond crystal is extremely interesting.
-Its surface is covered with growth lines and trigons.
+This diamond crystal is extremely interesting because its surface is covered with triangular dissolution features.
 Octahedrons have eight triangular faces and three axes of four-fold rotational symmetry.
 Click to enlarge.
 Image by ALROSA.

 Prismatic is a habit name for minerals that form in elongated crystals with opposite faces normally parallel to one another.
 The crystals are often striated along their length (as in tourmaline) or across their width (as in quartz).
 Mineral examples: tourmaline, quartz, beryl, hornblende, augite, diopside, and topaz.
 Shown in the photo above are prismatic crystals of colorful tourmaline from Afghanistan with striations parallel to their long axis.
 The largest specimen in this photo is about three centimeters in length.